pocomane/walua/Readme.md

 The build script generatates alaso an example application that let you to edit and run lua code in the browser.
-It is in the `playground.html` file and it needs `walua.js`, `walua.wasm` and `editor-ace.js`, generated in the same directory.
+It is in the `playground.html` file and it needs the following files generated in the same directory: `walua.js`, `walua.wasm`, `codeflask.min.js` and `codeflask.lua.js`

-The playground uses the [ace.js](https://ace.c9.io) editor, that is downloaded from the git repository too.
+The playground uses the [codeflask.js](https://kazzkiq.github.io/CodeFlask) editor, that is downloaded from the git repository too.
 You can try the [on-line version](https://raw.githack.com/pocomane/walua/master/walua_build/playground.html).
 You can also run it from disk, but probably you need to configure your broser to allows file:// and CORS when loading a file from the disk (firefox should do